 - Feed baby when they are in a playful and alert mood (not tired or overly hungry).

-- Use a small plastic coated spoon or soft metal spoon (i.e., no sharp edges) with a shallow bowl in it.
+- Use a small soft metal spoon (i.e., no sharp edges) or other eco-friendly material with a shallow bowl in it.

 - Feed slowly, so baby doesn’t choke.